westerndigitalcorporation/RISC-V-Linux/README.md

 **riscv-pk:**

 This repository builds the BBL (Berkely Boot Loader) for RISC-V project.
-To use Microsemi expansion board, the DT in HiFive Unleashed board has to be updated unless you have the latest firmware with updated DT.
+To use the Microsemi expansion board, the DT in HiFive Unleashed board has to be updated unless you have the latest firmware with updated DT.
 In that case, you don't need this change.